ShivamPawaskar/ShivamPawaskar/README.md

 <p align="center">
 Machine Learning and Data Science enthusiast focused on building real-world projects, intelligent systems, and interactive web experiences.
 Driven by curiosity and problem-solving, with hands-on experience in data analysis, model development, and visualization.
-Additionally, a 3D artist specializing in environment design and asset modeling, blending creativity with technical workflows to create immersive digital experiences......
+Additionally, a 3D artist specializing in environment design and asset modeling, blending creativity with technical workflows to create immersive digital experiences.....
 </p>

 ---